ANewShaman/ForYourself/README.md

 - Facial input provides a continuous ambient signal.
 - Voice input has priority and temporarily overrides facial inference.
-- Emotional state is streamed in real time and not stored.
+- Emotional state is streamed in real time and is not stored.
 - Persistence occurs only through:
   - Visual memory snapshots during the session
   - A final session residue image saved on termination